-One of a kind pearl necklace made out of Paul’s string.
+One-of-a-kind pearl necklace made out of Paul Goll’s used/played string.
 Pendant is app.
-1 1/2″ and contains a 5x6mm raven’s wing freshwater potato pearl.
+1 1/2″ and contains a 5x6mm raven’s wing grey freshwater potato pearl.
 Comes with a 16, 18 or 20″ sterling silver chain.
-Due to the high demand of the StringsforaCURE jewelry, it can take 5-6 weeks to complete your order.
+Due to the high demand of the StringsforaCURE® jewelry, it will take approximately 6 – 8 weeks to complete.
 These are hand-made and may vary slightly.

 About The Musician:

 Paul Goll is a native of Erie, Pennsylvania and has been playing bass guitar professionally since age 15.
 Paul’s playing is heavily influenced by the major rock bands of the 60s, 70s, and 80s, as well as major artists and composers from jazz and classical music.
 The bass players that have been the template for Paul’s bass style are Paul McCartney, John Paul Jones, James Jamerson, and Jaco Pastorius.

 Early in Paul’s musical career, he met Marty Lee and they played in several Erie bands together.
 They shared many adventures and musical experiences, which laid the foundation for an enduring friendship.
 In the late 70s, Paul and Marty chose different paths.
 Marty went on to eventually join “The Cruisers,” and Paul eventually joined a rock band named Powerglide, which made Boston its home.
 Powerglide enjoyed regional success and proved to offer a great learning experience in songwriting, recording, showcasing, and touring.
 Paul left the band in 1991 and returned to Erie to reunite with his family and friends, and to become active again in the Erie music scene.